benel2606/Hourly-Forecast/README.md

 ## Introduction

-Web application which uses in Leflet javascript library and Open Weather Map API.
+Web application which uses Leflet javascript library and Open Weather Map API.

-When selected location on the map it gives the current weather for the next 18 hours.
+When selecting location on the map it gives the current weather for the next 18 hours.

 ## The services
 - Leaflet- is the open-source JavaScript library for interactive maps.